 - Raise awareness of local and regional recovery efforts and build capacity of recovery organizations to address community needs

-Food Assistance Resource Directory – We are creating a comprehensive list of all current hunger relief
+Food Assistance Resource Directory – We created a comprehensive list of all current hunger relief

 resources and emergency food providers in Montgomery County.
 This directory – which will be a valuable resource for individuals experiencing food insecurity, providers, and government agency staff – will frame the current state of food insecurity in the County and highlight existing efforts and gaps in services provided.

-- Hosted seven directly translated listening sessions in communities of low food access in Fall 2014, with over 70 participants.
+- Hosting seven directly translated listening sessions in communities of low food access in Fall 2014, with over 70 participants.

-- Developed an online food access survey and began a Healthy Food Access Inventory Survey, launched Spring 2015.
+- Developing an online food access survey and began a Healthy Food Access Inventory Survey, launched Spring 2015.

-- Conducted Healthy Food Availability Index (HFAI) assessments at food retail establishments serving communities of low food access.
-A report on our mapping, focus group, and survey efforts was published in Fall 2015.
+- Conducting Healthy Food Availability Index (HFAI) assessments at food retail establishments serving communities of low food access.
+The MoCo Food Access Report, which details our mapping, focus group, and survey efforts was published in Fall 2015.